Our mission is to enhance the quality of life for the residents of Jefferson County, by supporting the delivery of health and human services.

 All agency procurement is handled by the Administrative Assistant.
 This includes the purchasing of major equipment though the State of Ohio Purchasing Program , as well as equipment service and maintenance agreements.

-Procurement of all goods and services are handled in accordance with the Ohio Department of Job & Family Services purchasing regulations and the Agency’s approved Procurement Plan.
+Procurement of all goods and services are handled in accordance with the Ohio Department of Job and Family Services purchasing regulations and the Agency’s approved Procurement Plan.

 Fiscal: